River Friendly Farm

 The River Friendly Farm Certification started as a project of the New Jersey Water Supply Authority and North Jersey RC&D with funding through New Jersey Department of Environmental Protection (NJ DEP) and New Jersey Natural Resources Conservation Service (NRCS).
 The certification enjoys support from leaders in both conventional and organic agriculture, government agencies, and other non-profit organizations supporting conservation and resource protection.

 RIVER FRIENDLY FARMS ARE EVALUATED BASED ON THEIR COMMITMENT TO:

 Reducing the flow of excess nutrients and chemicals into waterways and increasing water infiltration to support groundwater recharge and reduce flooding.

 Ensuring long-term productivity of soils by encouraging natural soil functions and reducing erosion.

 Creating a healthy ecosystem for fish, amphibians, birds, and insects.

-Building resilient soils that promote infiltration and sequester carbon in the soil to promote natural climate systems.
+Building resilient soils that promote water infiltration and sequester carbon in the soil.

-The River Friendly Farm Certification program is administered by North Jersey RC&D and the New Jersey Water Supply Authority, as well as, an advisory council composed of other non-profits and agencies.
+The River Friendly Farm certification program is administered by North Jersey RC&D and the Foodshed Alliance.